sachindroid8/llm_chatbot_openai_flutter/README.md

 This project uses the following flutter packages https://pub.dev/packages/flutter_chat_ui The package acts as a main source to design the chat interface.
 Credits to the developers for creating an amazing and simple package to easily build chat interfaces.

+Note: This project is for learning purposes to easily understand the differnt modules involved in build a chatbot from scratch.
+Please follow the packages for more information and follow best practices when building your application.

 This project is a starting point for a Chatbot Flutter application.

 A few resources to get you started if this is your first Flutter project: